KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 - Spiritual mission
 - Identity reorientation from ego to soul-pattern

-In rare cases, it may coincide with the attunement
+In rare cases, it may coincide with attunement
-of a Bodhisattva resonance or DS / DM-aligned signature,
+with a Bodhisattva resonance or DS / DM-aligned signature,
 signaling the soul’s transition
 into guiding others in remembrance.